macginitie/blog/content/pyqt-layout-design.rst

 .. image:: {static}/images/pyqt-layout-example.png
   :align: center

 We could also use a grid layout.
 The API for that is a little different.
 Whenever we add a widget, we need to pass in the row and the column.
-I'm going to do this using key word arguments so that you can see what is going on.
-If we remove the ``row`` and ``column`` key word arguments, this would still be valid code, as these are the positional arguments as well.
+I'm going to do this using keyword arguments so that you can see what is going on.
+If we remove the ``row`` and ``column`` keyword arguments, this would still be valid code, as these are the positional arguments as well.

 .. code-block:: python